Sri Lanka v England cricket 2021 – TV and radio schedule

 Listen to Sri Lanka v England on radio

-BBC Test Match Special will be bringing you ball-by-ball coverage of the action in Galle live from the UK!
+BBC Test Match Special is bringing you ball-by-ball coverage of the action in Galle live from the UK!

 Coverage begins at 4:15am each morning on BBC Radio 5 Live Sports Extra for fans in the UK.